guffre/LD_PRELOAD-hooks/README.md

 # LD_PRELOAD hooks
  A collection of shared objects that are used as LD_PRELOAD hooks

+## LD_PRELOAD Background
+From the man page for `ld.so`:

+> LD_PRELOAD
+>  A list of additional, user-specified, ELF shared objects to be loaded before all others.
+This feature can be used to selectively override functions in other shared objects.
+> There are various methods of specifying libraries to be preloaded, and these are handled in the following order:
+>
+> 1. The LD_PRELOAD environment variable.
+> 2. The --preload command-line option when invoking the dynamic linker directly.
+> 3. The /etc/ld.so.preload file (described below).
+>        File containing a whitespace-separated list of ELF shared
+        objects to be loaded before the program.
+See the discussion of LD_PRELOAD above.
+If both LD_PRELOAD and /etc/ld.so.preload are employed, the libraries specified
+        by LD_PRELOAD are preloaded first.  /etc/ld.so.preload has a system-wide effect, causing the specified libraries to be preloaded for all programs that are executed on the system.
+(This is usually undesirable, and is typically employed only as an emergency remedy, for example, as a temporary workaround to a library misconfiguration issue.)

 # sshd_memchar_hook
 The goal of this hook is to read and output OpenSSH passwords